wlads/reefpoints/source/posts/2015-03-24-rubyists-guide-to-ember-dependencies.md

 While you'll use npm to manage your server-side Node.js dependencies, you’ll use Bower for managing front-end assets, such as JavaScript, HTML, CSS, image, and font files.

 ## .bowerrc
 Bower itself is an npm package.
 Its libraries are referred to as “components” and the end user can configure their installations via a `.bowerrc` file.
 This file specifies where dependent components will be installed, the URL where the component will be registered (its registry), and the JSON file used to define the component (`bower.json` by default) among other things.
-A Bower component

 ## bower.json
 The [`bower.json`](http://bower.io/docs/creating-packages/#bowerjson) file resembles the [gemspec](http://guides.rubygems.org/specification-reference/) file you find in Ruby gems.
 It contains the library metadata, such as the name, version, dependencies, and development dependencies for the library.